 Also, if you have a bad habit of rubbing your eyes hard, there is no risk of flap dislocation after a SMILE procedure since there is no flap involved.
 Therefore, if you are a person that usually rubs or knuckles your eyes, you are better off with a SMILE procedure.
 After a LASIK procedure, you have to be more careful when handling your eyes because the flap needs some time to settle in.
 That is why it takes about 15 days to a month to be allowed to do any active activities.

 Consult with your refractive surgeon for the eye surgery procedure that works best for you.
-If you want further information about SMILE, give Excel Laser Vision Institute a call at +1-866-923-9235 today.
+If you want further information about SMILE or LASIK procedures in Los Angeles, give Excel Laser Vision Institute a call at + (818) 907-8606 today.